-Each teacher must submit one up-to-date official transcript of all college work to the Superintendent no later than August 31.
+Each teacher must submit one up-to-date official transcript of all college work earned during the previous year to the superintendent no later than August 31.

 VALID LICENSE

 A teacher must hold a valid Kansas License to be eligible for employment.
 No salary will be paid until a proper certificate has been registered with the superintendent.
 Beginning teachers must show evidence of having applied for a proper license.